dasec/hystck/docs/source/installation/index.rst

 Here we will describe how to install the Service VM containing third party services that enhance hystck's capabilities such as a DHCP server as well as services needed for specific scenarios.

-Instructions will follow here shortly.
+Instructions can be found in :ref:`serviceinstall`.